reshalfahsi/reshalfahsi.github.io/software.md

 </div>

 Your typical kind friend who talk nonsense just to kill time.
+It can respond to text or image.
 Visit [here](https://t.me/yourkindfriendbot).
 This project's source code is hosted on [Github](https://github.com/reshalfahsi/ykfbot).

 ### PyTorch Depthwise Separable Convolution